 This course deals with the mathematics, theories and principles of qualitative and quantitative analysis with a review of the development of the present chemical laws and theories.
-Text-book: Chapin's Second Year College Chemistry.
+Text-books: Chapin's Second Year College Chemistry, and Talbot's Quantitative Analysis.